JulioCMR/Project-Pyton-Project-for-Data-Science-Stock-Market-Analysis/README.md

 # Python-Project-for-Data-Science-Stock-Market-Analysis
-From the 5th course of IBM Professional Certificate
+From the 5th course of IBM Data Analysis Professional Certificate

 # Overview
 In this project I will focus on an analysis of the stock market, extracting financial data like historical share price and quarterly revenue reporting from different sources using Python libraries and Webscraping from popular stocks.
 After collecting the data, I’m going to extract KPI’s and I will visualize the data in a Dashboard to find patterns and trends.
 I’m going to focus in the GameStop, Tesla, Amazon and AMD stocks.